ladariha/client-fit-viewer/.junie/guidelines.md

   - yarn test -- src/pages/Example/Example.spec.tsx
   - yarn test -- src/pages/Demo/Demo.spec.tsx
 - Coverage: yarn test --coverage (Jest default report).
 Configure collectCoverage in jest.config.js if you need project-wide metrics.

-Creating a new test (demonstrated during verification)
-- For a simple utility test (no React):
-  - Create src/utils/myUtil.ts and src/utils/myUtil.test.ts that imports it and asserts expected behavior.
-  - The repository was verified with a temporary example (sum) added under src/utils and executed successfully with yarn test.
-  - Remove temporary test files after verifying (see Cleanup).
-- For a component test:
-  - Place <Component>.spec.tsx next to the component, import the component, render it, and assert via Testing Library.
-If the component imports CSS, no extra config is needed due to moduleNameMapper.

 Jest/Vite/TS gotchas specific to this repo
 - Dual tsconfig setup: Vite uses tsconfig.app.json (bundler mode); Jest uses tsconfig.json (node resolution).
 When adding new language features or path aliases, ensure both environments work or configure ts-jest to point at a tailored tsconfig.